Sohou08/Hadoop-Spark/file_format/readme.md

        * It doesn't support null value
        * Parsing and reading a CSV format require a programs in order to handle the escape character
        * CSV doesn't support schema evolution
-       * It's not a specific format because every one has its own interpretations
+       * It's not a specific format because everyone has its own interpretations
    * __Ecosystems__
        * It is supported by a wide range of applications (Hadoop, spark, kafka,...)
        * Being generally less recommended, it is one of the most popular formats used